 The type of recessed light you use for a room should be based on the ceiling type (flat or sloped) and the purpose of the lighting.

 - Flat Ceilings – Use fixed (aka non-adjustable) recessed lights for General Lighting and Task Lighting.
 Use adjustable recessed lights when you want to direct the light towards an object or wall for Accent Lighting.
 Reserve the use of ultra-thin recessed lights for rooms where you will be directly under the lights.
 If you use them in long-shaped rooms or open floor plans, the glare of the surface LED lights can be harsh as you look across the ceiling.

 - Sloped Ceilings – Use adjustable recessed lights for General Lighting and Task Lighting.
 The reason to use adjustable lights is they can be directed downward, rather than following the angle of the ceiling like fixed lights would.
-Aiming them downward parallel to the floor minimizes glare, especially when the seating is facing the slope of the ceiling.
+Aiming them downward with the lens parallel to the floor will minimize glare, especially when the seating in the room is facing the slope of the ceiling.
 In most cases, I don’t recommend using recessed lights for Accent Lighting from sloped ceilings.

 3. Color Temperature

-Not to be confused with brightness, correlated color temperature (CCT) is the actual color appearance of the white light, measured in Kelvins (K).
-The most common color temperatures are warm white (2700K), soft white (3000K), bright white (4000K), and daylight (5000K).
+Correlated color temperature (CCT) is the actual color appearance of the white light, measured in Kelvins (K).
+It’s often confused with brightness, but color temperature refers to the color tone of the light.
+The most common color temperatures are warm white (2700K), soft white (3000K), neutral white (3500K), bright white (4000K), and daylight (5000K).